markcutajar/raw-music-tagging-cnns/README.md

 # Automatic Music Tagging using Convolutional Neural Networks

 This repository contains all the code, documentation, and logs of the project regarding using convolutional nueral networks to automatically tag music.
-This is a dissertation project at the University of Edinbrugh, partly also subsidised by Malta's Endeavour scholarship scheme 2016-2017.
+This is an MSc dissertation project at the University of Edinbrugh, partly also subsidised by Malta's Endeavour scholarship scheme 2016-2017.

 Author: Mark Cutajar <br>
 Email: mcut94@gmail.com / markc@gummymelon.com